emon5369/blogSite/README.md

 ### Step 1: Create a New Project

-1. Log in to your Appwrite console.
+1. Log in with your Appwrite account.
 2. Create a new project and note down the **Project ID**.

 ### Step 2: Setup Authentication